CDRT/docs/bios/settings/thinkstation/passwordpolicies.md

 <details><summary>BIOS Password At System Boot</summary>

+Whether to prompt for passwords when the system starts from the full off or hibernate state.

 One of 2 options:

-1. **Yes** – the system prompts for passwords when the system starts from the full off or hibernate state.
-Default.
+1. **Yes** –  Default.
+2. No.

-2. No – passwords are not prompted and continue to boot the OS.
-To prevent unauthorized access to the system recommend to set user authentication on the OS.
+!> To prevent unauthorized access to the system we recommend to setting user authentication on the OS.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|